Voyage to Medicine

 Natacha Levy, Belgium

-I started looking online and found, on the Masa website, the Voyage to Medicine program at TAU.
-As I was reading the description, I could already see myself there, living in Tel Aviv, getting to know more about all the different departments that constitute the hospital, meeting so many incredible people, and getting paramedic training!
+When I found the Voyage to Medicine program at TAU, as I was reading the description, I could already see myself there, living in Tel Aviv, getting to know more about all the different departments that constitute the hospital, meeting so many incredible people, and getting paramedic training!

 Upon my arrival, the Madrichim were so helpful and kind; they made me feel at home straight away.
 I lived in the dorms with three other amazing girls who were also part of the same Voyage to Medicine program.